SamDier/BOMoD.jl/README.md

-4) Iteration over all combintion
+4) Iteration over all combinations
 ````julia
 for cone in Cone_space
     @show cone